 - Ridges –> Dragee

 Finally, Inkscape supports script extensions and already comes with a number of them preinstalled.
 I’m glad that Inkscape is capable of extensions because it makes Inkscape far more capable than it already is.
 You can best find more extensions here, and this is how you can install Inkscape extensions.

 Inkscape is available for Windows, Linux, and Mac OS X via the X11 framework.
-Just download Inkscape here (or in Linux’s case from your respective package manager) and you’ll be good to go after a quick installation.
+Just download Inkscape here [Broken URL Removed] (or in Linux’s case from your respective package manager) and you’ll be good to go after a quick installation.

 Overall, Inkscape is a great open source scalable graphics editor that can handle anything you want it to do.
 It could even be a potential replacement for Adobe Illustrator if you’re looking to keep some money in your wallet, although it will require a different workflow to achieve the same tasks.
 If you don’t believe that Inkscape can work for you, just check out the work done by Máirín Duffy of the Fedora Project (our Schrödinger’s Cat review here) — she uses Inkscape and produces fantastic work!

 Don’t forget to check out our Best Linux Software page!

 What do you prefer, saving money by using capable tools or spending it on the professional products?
 Let us know in the comments!